SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Security_Cassandra_TLS.md

 1. Go to *Advanced* and select *This cluster requires SSL*.

-1. Point it towards your *rootCA.jks* truststore file and use the password you used to generate it.
+1. Point it towards your *rootCa.jks* truststore file and use the password you used to generate it.

 ## Connecting with DataMiner